-The Permittee must immediately report to Ecology and the Department of Health, Shellfish Program, and Public Health of Seattle-King County (phone numbers listed below), all:
+The Permittee must immediately report to Ecology and the Snohomish County Health District or Public Health of Seattle-King County (depending on location impacted by the incident) at the numbers listed below all:

-- Failures of the disinfection system - Collection system overflows - Plant bypasses discharging to marine surface waters - Any other failures of the sewage system (pipe breaks, etc.)
+- Failures of the disinfection system. - Collection system overflows. - Plant bypasses discharging to marine surface waters. - Any other failures of the sewage system (pipe breaks, etc.)